← All beaches & hotels

 ⚠️ The 72-Hour Rain Rule

-The Hawaii DOH recommends at least 72 hours out of the water after heavy rain at all Waikiki hotels, including the Marriott.
-When bacteria and pollutants from the Ala Wai Canal spread along the shoreline after storms, even the eastern hotels are affected.
+Use at least 72 hours out of the ocean after heavy rain at all Waikiki hotels, including the Marriott.
+When runoff from the Ala Wai Canal and Honolulu streets spreads along the shoreline after storms, even the eastern hotels can be affected.

 Get Beach Safety Alerts